captainqwerty/AutomatedOutlookSignature/README.md

 ## Changes
 * Breaking change of the scipt being renamed to Set-OutlookSignature.ps1
+* Breaking change - Company now takes the value from Active Directory
 * Added some better practice
 * Added more error handling